SkiddieAhn/Paper-Making-Anomalies-More-Anomalous/README.md

 ## Dependencies
-PyTorch >= 1.1.
+- PyTorch >= 1.1.
-Python >= 3.6.
+- Python >= 3.6.
-opencv
-sklearn
+- scikit-learn == 1.0.2.
+- opencv-python
+- matplotlib
-einops
+- einops
+- timm
+- pytorch_model_summary
-Other common packages.
+- Other common packages.

 ## Datasets
 - You can specify the dataset's path by editing ```'data_root'``` in ```config.py```.